Nov 22, 2018

 The Church commemorates the finding of the Holy Cross on the 3rd of May, and its recovery from the Persians on the 14th of September.
 The second Council of Nicea, held in 787, the adoration paid to the cross and the crucifix: He who receives an official document from the emperor venerates the seal, not because of the paper on which it is impressed, nor of the lead with which it is formed, but because of the emperor whose seal it is.
 In like manner, we Christians, when adoring the figure of the cross, adore not the nature of wood, but the sign and the seal of Christ.
 Looking at it, we salute and adore Him who was crucified on it.
 As children, when they see the staff, or the chair, or the robe of beloved and absent father, kiss it with tears, through desire and veneration for their father so we adore the cross as the staff of Christ.

 "The Church exposes the crucifix on Good Friday to the public and solemn adoration of the faithful.
-Benedict XIV., influenced by the testimony of St. Paulinus of Nola, in letter written to Severus, (the 31st in the collection of the Saint's letters,) thinks that this ceremony originated in the rite of the Church of Jerusalem of exposing the true Cross to adoration on Good Friday.
-Those of the Western Churches which were not so happy as to have portion of the sacred relic, performed the ceremony with common crucifix.
+Benedict XIV., influenced by the testimony of St. Paulinus of Nola, in a letter written to Severus, (the 31st in the collection of the Saint's letters,) thinks that this ceremony originated in the rite of the Church of Jerusalem of exposing the true Cross to adoration on Good Friday.
+Those of the Western Churches which were not so happy as to have a portion of the sacred relic performed the ceremony with a common crucifix.

-As long as the punishment of the cross continued frequent amongst the Pagans, the early Christians were careful not to show in public the image of the God-Man attached to what was still considered an in famous instrument of death; but they adorned the cross itself with precious stones, in order that the sign of malediction might gradually become in the eyes of the new converts sign of glory and of triumph.
+As long as the punishment of the cross continued to frequent amongst the Pagans, the early Christians were careful not to show in public the image of the God-Man attached to what was still considered a famous instrument of death; but they adorned the cross itself with precious stones, in order that the sign of malediction might gradually become in the eyes of the new converts sign of glory and of triumph.
 What better use could be made of earth's jewels than in beautifying the sacred emblem of that Cross which was once gemmed with Precious Blood Certain busy-bodies complained to St. Francis of Sales that noble lady, who had placed herself under his spiritual direction, was guilty of great vanity in adorning with diamonds golden cross that she wore.
 What you call vanity, “said the mild and prudent saint, edifies me much.
-Would that all the crosses in the world were adorned with diamonds and other precious stones !"The crosses of the first ages had some tiresome their top the figure of dove, the symbol of the Holy Ghost. copious stream of water flowed from its beak, typifying the abundant grace diffused in our hearts by the Spirit of Love.
-On the right of the cross was the Blessed Virgin,on the left St. John the Evangelist, and atits foot was lamb, from the breast and feet of which flowed blood, thus symbolizing the True Lamb crucified for our sins.The head of the lamb was surmounted by cross, and the blood issuing from its breast was received in chalice.
+Would that all the crosses in the world were adorned with diamonds and other precious stones !"The crosses of the first ages had some tiresome their top the figure of a dove, the symbol of the Holy Ghost. copious stream of water flowed from its beak, typifying the abundant grace diffused in our hearts by the Spirit of Love.
+On the right of the cross was the Blessed Virgin, on the left St. John the Evangelist, and at its foot was lamb, from the breast and feet of which flowed blood, thus symbolizing the True Lamb crucified for our sins.
+The head of the lamb was surmounted by a cross, and the blood issuing from its breast was received in chalice.
 This manner of representing Jesus Christ was preserved until 680, when the third Council of Constantinople, held during the pontificate of Pope St. Agatho, ordered that for the future our Lord should be represented attached to the cross under the figure of man.

 Stags and lambs were sometimes depicted at the foot of the cross, eagerly drinking of the water which bubbled up on all sides.
-The stags represent the Gentiles who, by virtue of the cross, have been delivered from the darkness of idolatry,and purified from their sins.
+The stags represent the Gentiles who, by virtue of the cross, have been delivered from the darkness of idolatry, and purified from their sins.
 The lambs are the faithful, who come to draw from the sacred sign of salvation the graces which they need to preserve their purity and innocence.
 Nor was it rare to paint on the cross twelve doves, emblems of the twelve Apostles, whom their Divine Master bid be wise as serpents and simple as doves.
 (St. Matt. x.
 16.)
 There were also crosses from the extremities of which crowns were suspended hence they were called crowned crosses.
 These wreath signify that to be crowned in heaven we must bear the cross on earth.
-The crown which was on the summit of the cross was upheld by hand, symbol of the glorious victory which the Hand of the Risen Jesus gained, with the banner of the cross, by snatching the crown of empire from the pallid brow of Death.
-It was also anallusiqn to what was practised amongst the Romans another's hand held suspended over the head of the conquering general, as he marched through Rome instantly triumph, the wreath of victory.On most of the ancient crosses, when our Saviour is represented under humanshape, the figure is not in relief, but painted on the cross itself.
+The crown which was on the summit of the cross was upheld by hand, a symbol of the glorious victory which the Hand of the Risen Jesus gained, with the banner of the cross, by snatching the crown of empire from the pallid brow of Death.
+It was also an allusion to what was practised amongst the Romans another's handheld suspended over the head of the conquering general, as he marched through Rome instantly triumph, the wreath of victory.
+On most of the ancient crosses, when our Saviour is represented under human shape, the figure is not in relief but painted on the cross itself.
 Sometimes He is depicted, not in an attitude of suffering and death, but of triumph.
 Instances are not wanting in the Western Church of crucifixes which represent our Lord hanging to the cross entirely clothed.

-Various indulgences have been granted by the Popes for good works performed in presence of the cross or crucifix or when person has one about him.
-These indulgences may be gained by being instate of grace, and renewing from time to time one's intention of gaining them.Bouvier, in his Treatise on Indulgences,Bays that crosses of paper, card, wood, iron,lead, or glass, cannot be indulgenced, but only those of gold, silver, brass, or other metal.
-"According to Benedict XIV.,and the Elenchus of Pius VII., it is not required that the whole cross be of gold,silver, brass, etc., but it suffices that the image of our Saviour be of some of these metals.
+Various indulgences have been granted by the Popes for good works performed in presence of the cross or crucifix or when a person has one about him.
+These indulgences may be gained by being instate of grace, and renewing from time to time one's intention of gaining them.
+Bouvier, in his Treatise on Indulgences, Bays that crosses of paper, card, wood, iron, lead, or glass, cannot be indulgenced, but only those of gold, silver, brass, or other metal.
+"According to Benedict XIV., and the Elenchus of Pius VII., it is not required that the whole cross be of gold, silver, brass, etc., but it suffices that the image of our Saviour be of some of these metals.
 An answer from Borne decides that indulgences may be attached to ivory images.
 Another answer of April 11,1840, decides that the indulgence is attached only to the image of our Saviour so that the figure may be transferred only from one cross to another without prejudice to the indulgence."
-Only he for whom cross, medal, or rosary was blessed,or to whom it was given, can gain the indulgence.
+Only he for whom cross, medal, or rosary was blessed, or to whom it was given, can gain the indulgence.

-There are two ways among Latin Catholics of making the sign of the cross.The first consists in touching the forehead with all the fingers of the right hand, then drawing the hand in straight line to the breast, thence to the left, and from it to the right shoulder, pronouncing the word whilst we are performing this ceremony.Do not laugh, dear reader we know how to make the sign of the cross, but do we always put that how into practice We often make flourish in the air with our fingers,but do we truly and reverently make on our bodies the representation of Christ's cross ?
+There are two ways among Latin Catholics of making the sign of the cross.
+The first consists of touching the forehead with all the fingers of the right hand, then drawing the hand in a straight line to the breast, thence to the left, and from it to the right shoulder, pronouncing the word whilst we are performing this ceremony.
+Do not laugh, dear reader we know how to make the sign of the cross, but do we always put that how into practice We often make flourish in the air with our fingers, but do we truly and reverently make on our bodies the representation of Christ's cross?

-The other way of making the holy sign,in use amongst us, and which the Church prescribes for her minister when reading the first and last Gospel at Mass, is tomake, with the thumb of the right hand,cross on the forehead, lips, and breast.Thereby we profess to believe the truths of the Gospel, to be ready to confess them with our lips, and to love them in our hearts.
+The other way of making the holy sign, in use amongst us, and which the Church prescribes for her minister when reading the first and last Gospel at Mass, is to make, with the thumb of the right hand, a cross on the forehead, lips, and breast.
+Thereby we profess to believe the truths of the Gospel, to be ready to confess them with our lips, and to love them in our hearts.

 The Greek Christians bless themselves with the thumb and the first two fingers of the right hand; and their cross terminates on the left shoulder.
 This manner was inuse down to very late period, even in the Latin Church.
-Pope Innocent III.,in 1191, says: "The sign of the cross isto be made with three fingers, so that it may descend from top to bottom, and then pass over from right to left Some persons, however, draw the sign of the cross from left to right."
+Pope Innocent III., in 1191, says: "The sign of the cross is to be made with three fingers, so that it may descend from top to bottom, and then pass over from right to left Some persons, however, draw the sign of the cross from left to right."

 The Jacobites, heretics who admit only one nature in Jesus Christ, make the sign of the cross with but one finger.
 Theftestorians, who hold that there are two persons in our Lord, whereas Catholic faith teaches that there is but one, use two fingers in signing themselves with the cross, and draw them from the right to the left shoulder, to signify the victory of good over evil.

 The custom of making the sign of the cross is most ancient.
-Tertullian, who lived towards the end of the second century, writes thus in his book De Corona Militia At every step and movement,whenever we come in or go out, when wordpress and put on our shoes, at bath, attable, when lights are brought in, on lying or sitting down, whatever employment engages our attention, we make the sign of the cross upon our foreheads."
+Tertullian, who lived towards the end of the second century, writes thus in his book De Corona Militia At every step and movement, whenever we come in or go out, when WordPress and put on our shoes, at bath, at table, when lights are brought in, on lying or sitting down, whatever employment engages our attention, we make the sign of the cross upon our foreheads."

-The first Christians used this holy sign to terrify the devils, and to shield themselves from all dangers of soul and body.It is related of the impious EmperorJulian, the Apostate, that upon certain occasion when he went down into cavern,in company with famous magician, to go through the impure rites of pagan worship, he was dreadfully terrified, by unholyvoices and apparitions.
+The first Christians used this holy sign to terrify the devils and to shield themselves from all dangers of soul and body.
+It is related to the impious Emperor Julian, the Apostate, that upon certain occasion when he went down into a cavern, in company with a famous magician, to go through the impure rites of pagan worship, he was dreadfully terrified, by unholy voices and apparitions.
 Apostate though he was, he made the sign of the cross, and the demon army fled.
 But when he and his companion resumed their unlawful incantations the devils came again, and again the sign of the cross drove them back to hell.

-If ever there was saint against whom the Devil raged in all his fury, it was St.Anthony the Hermit.
+If ever there was a saint against whom the Devil raged in all his fury, it was St. Anthony the Hermit.
 Phantoms the most hideous and unholy beset the servant of God, but never did the sign of the holy cross fail him in his need it was to him heavenly buckler warding off the fiery darts of the most wicked one.

 With the sign of the cross St. Benedict Broken cup that-was presented to him full of poisoned liquid and St. Hilarion drove back into its native boundaries raging sea which an earthquake had precipitated on the land.
 Under the persecution of Diocletian, St. Tiburtius was brought before the imperial prefect, Fabian.
-The pagan judge ordered him to offer incense to the gods of Borne, or walk on burning coals.
-The Saint made the holy sign on his forehead, and then, in bare feet, passedunscathed over the glowing embers.
+The pagan judge ordered him to offer incense to the gods of Borne or walk on burning coals.
+The Saint made the holy sign on his forehead, and then, in bare feet, passed unscathed over the glowing embers.

 See what the cross did when used inspirit of faith and love We make its sign often enough, but not with reverence enough, not with faith enough.
-How many temptations would disappear, how many sorrow of soul and body would be soothed, if the heart went travelling for aninstant to heaven or to Calvary, before the hand made the sign of Christ's cross Youthat have sick relatives or friends, remember the power of the cross keep it before the eyes of those suffering ones, offerit to the loving impress of their lips, andlike the good Samaritan, you will thus be pouring into their grieving spirits balm,whose sweetly-soothing power only the sick and the sorrowing can fully feel.There is one devotion to the cross most appropriate for the holy time of Lent, that of the Way of the Cross.
+How many temptations would disappear, how many sorrows of soul and body would be soothed, if the heart went travelling for an instant to heaven or to Calvary, before the hand made the sign of Christ's cross You that have sick relatives or friends, remember the power of the cross keep it before the eyes of those suffering ones, offer it to the loving impress of their lips, and like the good Samaritan, you will thus be pouring into their grieving spirits balm, whose sweetly-soothing power only the sick and the sorrowing can fully feel.
+There is one devotion to the cross most appropriate for the holy time of Lent, that of the Way of the Cross.
 In it we accompany one sorrowing Jesus through all the stages of His Holy Passion and the Church grants us as many indulgences for this devotion as we should gain by going on pilgrimage to Palestine.

 Source: The Sacramentals of the Holy Catholic Church - Rev. William J Barry